Axia-Tech/AXIA-wiki/docs/learn/learn-auction.md

 highest bidder for any given slot lease period might not always win (see the [example below](#examples)).

-A random number, which is based on the VRF used by AXIASolar, is determined at each block.
+A random number, which is based on the VRF used by AXIACoin, is determined at each block.
 Additionally, each auction will have a threshold that starts at 0 and increases to 1.
 The random number produced by the VRF is examined next to the threshold to determine if that block is the end of the auction within the so-called _ending period_.
 Additionally, the VRF will pick a block from